tebe6502/mad-pascal-en-mkdocs/docs/asm.md

 .extrn edx, ecx, eax .dword
 ```

-The **MP** procedure itself, which we want to access from the assembler level, is declared as an external procedure with parameters denoting program registers `EDX`, `ECX`, `EAX`.
+The **Mad-Pascal** procedure itself, which we want to access from the assembler level, is declared as an external procedure with parameters denoting program registers `EDX`, `ECX`, `EAX`.

 For more information on the `REGISTER` modifier and the order in which parameters are allocated in program registers, see [Procedures and functions](../procedures-functions/#register).